rafaelmosquim/forge/paper.md

 FORGE is a Python-based model for assessing energy consumption and greenhouse gas emissions in steel production routes.
-It enables comparative analysis of different steelmaking pathways (BF-BOF, DRI-EAF, EAF-scrap) with customizable process parameters, energy carriers, and emission factors.
+It enables comparative analysis of different steelmaking pathways (BF-BOF, DRI-EAF, EAF-scrap) and products (Pig Iron, Cast Steel, Automotive steel) with customizable process parameters, energy carriers, and emission factors.

 # Statement of Need